Help for Tenants

 Most leases provide the landlord with access to your unit to make repairs or do other routine maintenance.
 Except in emergency situations, your landlord should provide you with at least 24 hours’ notice before entering your unit to make repairs.
 It is to the tenant’s advantage to allow the landlord entry to make repairs, etc. to ensure that their unit is safe and continues to remain habitable.
 Failing to allow entry could result in eviction.

-Many cities in the state of Michigan provide that rental units must be inspected ever so many years.
+Many cities in the state of Michigan provide that rental units must be inspected every so many years.
 Under Michigan law, tenants have a right to refuse entry to municipal inspector.
 This right does not extend to refusing access to the landlord.

 Other Non-Refundable Fees